Executive Director Executive Director

 7:00 - 9:00 PM

 F@H's features the Hemingway Birthplace as a backdrop for an evening of literary ghost stories read by Chicago area writers.
-Featured authors will be announced at a later date.
+Featured authors will be announced as they are confirmed:

 Screen Shot 2021-07-21 at 3.15.30 PM.png